 Happiness?
 Not so much.

-We don’t know what it looks like, and that makes us nervous.
+We don’t know what it looks like, which makes us nervous.
 Or we still believe, deep down, that we don’t deserve it.
-Maybe you were a proper jackass in the past and you think you need to punish yourself for the rest of your life for it.
+Maybe you were a proper jackass in the past and think you need to punish yourself for it for the rest of your life.

-There are a lot of reasons people struggle to break free of their own misery, which (again) is why support systems and programs are often so critical to addiction recovery.
+There are many reasons people struggle to break free of their own misery, which (again) is why support systems and programs are often so critical to addiction recovery.